newjersey/navigator.business.nj.gov/content/src/quick-actions/registry-update-brc-amendment.md

 * A change to your business’ state tax or employer payroll responsibilities
 * A change in your business’ operational months
 * Authorization request to submit tax/employer payments via electronic funds transfer or update your saved payment information
-* Report your business as the managerial member of a <new contextual information>combined group
+* Report your business as the managerial member of a `combined group |combined-group`
 * Report a newly acquired `Employer Identification Number (EIN)| EIN` to update a temporary State Tax Identification Number (STIN)

 #### Required Information